AlgoLab/galig/docs/index.md

 sample with respect to the input annotation

-The main difference between _ASGAL_ and the other tools for the detection of alternative splicing events is that _ASGAL_ considers each annotated transcript as an expressed isoform and detects all the differences between them and the input RNA-Seq reads.
-For this reason, we say that:
+The main difference between _ASGAL_ and the other tools for the detection of alternative splicing events is that _ASGAL_ compares the input RNA-Seq reads directly with the splicing graph of the gene considering its annonotation as a reference.
+For this reason, we say
+that:
 > _ASGAL_ detects the alternative splicing events expressed
 > in a RNA-Seq sample with respect to a given gene annotation